lofCaio/lofCaio/README.md

-Just a kid who use mods or forks from other mods to make life easier.
+✦ Just a kid who use mods or forks from other mods to make life easier;

-I also work with android app development (i'm a newbie) I'm brazilian 🇧🇷
+✦ I also work with android app development (i'm a newbie);

+✦ I'm brazilian 🇧🇷.